souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

 layout: article
 title: "How to load a sketch on ESP12 Module."
 categories: media
-excerpt: "Custom written post descriptions are the way to go... if you're not lazy."
+excerpt: "First steps to load Souliss on ESP8266 WiFi modules"
 ads: false
 share: true
 author: juanpintom